sjsu-library/unionist/_items/unionist--text-0042.md

   to Miss C. for instruction.
 But it seems that for some wide reason he has since concluded to omit the proposed clause. </p> '
 scholarlyNotes:
-commentary: 'Samuel J. May''s response to Judson and Adams contains extensive primary evidence about the genesis of the Canterbury Female Academy. '
+commentary: Samuel J. May's response to Judson and Adams contains extensive primary evidence about the genesis of the Canterbury Female Academy.
 relatedPeople: Andrew Judson; Rufus Adams; Prudence Crandall; Samuel J. May; Arnold Buffum; Sarah Harris (infered)
 featured: 'yes'